SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 ### How to change habits

-We can also go a bit bolder and ask form more general ways to reduce or change our commute behaviour.
+We can also go a bit bolder and ask for more general ways to reduce or change our commute behaviour.

 Prompt: